CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 submits the `apply-changeset` WorkflowTemplate once per non-empty stream and stores the submitted workflow names on the sync row.

-While those workflows are running, publishes for that community are rejected.
+While those workflows are running, publishes for that community are rejected: the server responds with a 503 Service Unavailable status code.
 The lock check also polls Argo workflow status.
-When all tracked workflows have succeeded, the sync row advances its synced cursors through the batch, clears the workflow list, and unlocks publishing.
+When all tracked workflows have succeeded, the sync row advances its synced cursors through the changeset, clears the workflow list, and unlocks publishing (by setting `syncing=false`).
 If a workflow fails, the sync row records the error and unlocks so the failure can be inspected and retried through the normal job/sync flow.

 ## Publish Entry Points